-The villagers draw their war canoes up on the beach and stake them hp 11 (Pathfinder Roleplaying Game Bestiary, "Lizardfolk") down.
+The villagers draw their war canoes up on the beach and stake them down.
 There are 1d4 war canoes here at any given time.

 6-2.
 SHAMAN'S HALL

 The shaman rules the village; chieftains had long ago become superfluous in the theocracy of the At-sa.
 This structure is little more than a small awning that extends over a cleared area where the shaman can conduct its mystical rites and secret practices.
 The awning of flayed skin can be lowered to provide privacy.
 Inside is a small altar, sleeping areas, and other necessities, as well as arcane supplies worth 5d20 gp.
 An At-sa lizardfolk shaman and 1d4 lizardfolk attendants can be found here.